 This third description of theory speaks most closely to the donors' need for a Theory of Change.
 Within the politics and power of governments and corporations, establishing the control templates and compliance procedures are typical ways to define and design accountability.
 Many donors put Theory of Change into a new kind of logical framework which sees change as the result of a vision and then an accountable plan to reach that vision, which, as noted above, we have described as 'Projectable Change', only sometimes appropriate to existing conditions, but often not in contexts of conflict and suffering.
 We know from experience that most social change conditions on which change practitioners focus are not predictable or projectable - indeed the aim of many should be to

-The Truth of the Work: Theories of Change in a Changing World help to create such conditions, through for example, conflict reduction and consensus or agreement-building.
+9 Ben Okri, from Mental Fight - an anti-spell for the 21st Century - 1999 by Weidenfeld & Nicolson help to create such conditions, through for example, conflict reduction and consensus or agreement-building.